ichim/LeafletForBlazor-NuGet/WASM/Components/README.md

 # Legend

 The <Legend/> component displays a legend on the map, allowing users to quickly understand the meaning of the symbols and colors applied to data layers.
-In the current version, the legend is only available for GeoJSON files (at this moment).
+In the current version, the legend is only available for GeoJSON files and StreamPoint Collection.

 ![Legend](https://raw.githubusercontent.com/ichim/LeafletForBlazor-nuget/main/docs/gifs/SwitchLegend.gif)